 Elevated!
 Get ready for an amazing afternoon of traditions, photo opportunities, cocktails, and creole cuisine tastings!
-Visit Vue Orleans observation deck and different restaurants for the best of New Orleans all in one day.
+Visit Vue Orleans observation deck, Sazerac House museum and distillery, and the Bourbon House restaurant for the best of New Orleans all in one day.

 At Vue, experience breathtaking views from the city’s only rooftop 360-degree panoramic viewing platform.
-This from on top of the 34th floor of the former World Trade Center and the now Four Seasons hotel.
+This while sipping a cocktail from on top of the 34th floor of the former World Trade Center and the now Four Seasons hotel.

 New Orleans is a vibrant city known for its rich cultural heritage, vibrant music scene, and unique Creole and Cajun cuisine.
 It's famous for its annual Mardi Gras festival, historic French Quarter, and the lively atmosphere of Bourbon Street.